WeslenPy/nRFBox/README.md

 Ready to dive deeper into nRFBOX's details?
 Discover the full story, in-depth tutorials, and all the exciting features in our comprehensive [documentation](https://cifertech.net/nrfbox-your-all-in-one-gadget-for-ble-and-2-4ghz-networks/).
 Click the link and explore further!

+## Uploading Code To ESP32

+- ` WEBFLASHER `INSTALLER FOR EASY UPLOAD CODE ON ESP32 NO NEED TO DOWNLOAD INO FILE (USE CHROME OR MICROSOFT BROWSER)

+ [WEBFLASHER](https://weslenpy.github.io/nRFBox/) HERE....SELECT WHAT TO UPLOAD `ESP32` AND CHOOSE RIGHT `COM PORT`

+---

 ## ⚠ Future Changes
 - Optimizations: Improve the efficiency of the scanning and jamming algorithms.